rhaido/blog/2015/07/14/weller-pcb-holder-mod.md

 ## UPDATES

-- It was discovered, that it's impossible to use component holder for the boards smalller then the sponge, as i simply won't get through the opening of the "added" jaws.
+- It was discovered, that it's impossible to use component holder for the boards smaller then the sponge, as i simply won't get through the opening of the "added" jaws.
 The following design of the "board" part was proposed to fix an issue: